BandarHL/BHDump/README.md

 # BHDump
-Python project that dump any ios application (IPA) without extracting it from dyld_shared_cache based in flexdecrypt
+Python project that dump any ios application (IPA) without extracting it from dyld_shared_cache based in flexdecrypt.

 # Installation:
 ## automatic: